Our simple guide to retirement

-Four in five people say that life is better since they retired.
+In our Cost of Retirement Report 2021, 4 in 5 people say life is better since they retired.

 Many say this is because they have more time for family, friends, hobbies, relaxing and holidays.

-Most people are happy to leave work behind, but four in five say they miss it when they retire.
+Most people are happy to leave work behind, but 4 in 5 say they miss it when they retire.

 They mostly miss their colleagues and friends, plus the sense of purpose and routine that a job can give.